zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

     add `"prevent_remove_when_processing"`.
 Outside of this case, all water machines can be picked up if they're not processing, or if they don't have ready output.
+  * NOTE: Currently there's a bug where the machine hand removal logic triggers a bit too judiciously.
+Until I can track this down it's recommended `"prevent_remove_when_processing"` be set for all your water machines, *especially* if it accepts input.

 Then define your machine behavior in [`Data/Machines`](https://stardewvalleywiki.com/Modding:Machines) as usual.